 From Wall Street to Baghdad to Washington...

-From Wall Street to Baghdad to Washington and beyond, Tom Basile has been in the middle of the action on the biggest stories and hottest issues of the last decade.
+Bestselling author, columnist, speaker and commentator Tom Basile has been in the middle of the action on the biggest stories and hottest issues of the last decade.
 Through his work with Presidents, Popes, for-profit and non-profit entities and in challenging environments from Iraq to South Asia, Basile’s unique experience has made him a trusted, senior-level brand management strategist.

 For more than 20 years he has provided strategic and crisis communications counsel to companies, policy organizations, government agencies, non-profits, advocacy campaigns and grassroots groups.
 From crafting effective messaging and content development to developing effective on-the-ground operations and managing crises in the media, Basile’s work has ensured his clients get noticed by customers, opinion leaders, policymakers and the press.
 His record of results has ensured the brand growth and development of organizations big and small.
 Basile’s strategies and hand-on approach have garnered international attention in the world’s most influential media outlets.

-An Opinion Contributor to Forbes and SiriusXM Radio, his insights into the national political scene, public policy and foreign affairs have made him a sought-after lecturer and contributor in the media.
+Host of Sunday in America on SiriusXM Radio and an Opinion Contributor to Forbes, his insights into the national political scene, public policy and foreign affairs have made him a sought-after lecturer and contributor in the media.
 In 2011, he was one of only two American conservatives featured as part of Time Magazine’s Person of the Year spread about citizen engagement around the world.
 Basile is an adjunct professor at Fordham University’s Graduate School of Arts and Sciences where he teaches earned media strategy.

-His forthcoming book, Tough Sell: Fighting the Media War in Iraq (Potomac, 2017), will give readers his personal account of the Iraq mission during the critical first year after the fall of Saddam Hussein and the daily battle to communicate about the war to an American public increasingly opposed to the mission.
+His Bestselling book, Tough Sell: Fighting the Media War in Iraq (Potomac, 2017), gives readers his personal account of the Iraq mission during the critical first year after the fall of Saddam Hussein and the daily battle to communicate about the war to an American public increasingly opposed to the mission.
+The book earned a foreword by Ambassador John R. Bolton.

 In 2013, Basile was elected Councilman for the historic Town of Stony Point, New York a suburb of New York City where he today also serves as Deputy Town Supervisor.
 As Councilman he is using pro-growth, fiscally-conservative policies to attract millions of dollars in investment capital for the Hudson River town.